mircha5/cds/README.md

             # deletes specified index
 ```
 ### Examples:
 ⛳ Add new path to a program.
 All the paths are stored in **cdsLog.txt** file in the directory where program is located.
-In the following examples, it is assumed that cds.exe is in PATH in environmental variables.
+In the following examples, it is assumed that cds.exe is in PATH in environment variables.

 ```
   cds -a "C:\Users\user\java programs"